muxyz/website/index.md

 asim@micro.mu<br>
 <div id="blurb">
 <h2>Abstract</h2>
-<p>Today's operating systems were created for humans to complete tasks and do work, later reshaped by the internet,
+<p>Today's platforms were created for humans to complete tasks and do work, later reshaped by the internet,
-repurposed for entertainment, advertising and social networks.
+repurposed for entertainment, social networks and advertising.
 They were not built based on the way we live our lives or how we interact with people and the world around us.
 </p>

-<p>We're reimagining an OS from the ground up.
-Geared towards multiplayer first experiences through messaging
+<p>We're reimagining an operating system from the ground up.
+Geared towards community first experiences, through messaging
-and voice rather than single user mode point and click.
-Driven by values, not exploitive consumerism.
+and voice, rather than single user point and click.
+Driven by our shared values, not exploitive consumerism.
 </p>

 <p>The outcome is to define the building blocks of a new operating system for the real world and launch an open services network